Climate change in Guatemala: Adaptation

 US humanitarian aid for projects related climate and agriculture has focused on helping farmers adapt so that they can remain on their land.
 USAID support for Guatemala has included development of "early-warning systems for floods and fires, as well as promoting soil and watershed conservation, rain water harvesting, and other adaptive practices."
 According to the GAO, the mandate for studies to determine the impact of these programs on migration has been rescinded.
 A third round of cuts to US aid has been proposed for FY2020.

-US based NGOs which have been active in climate-related projects in the forestry and agricultural sectors have experienced funding cuts under the Trump Administration.
+US based NGOs which have been active in climate-related projects in the forestry and agricultural sectors experienced funding cuts under the first Trump Administration.
 For example, Asociación de Cooperación para el Desarrollo Rural de Occidente (C.D.R.O.) was a Guatemalan program originally funded by the United States’ government.
 C.D.R.O. focused on agroforestry and weather monitoring systems to help farmers mitigate the effects of climate change.
 The organization provided residents with resources to plant new, more adaptable crops to alongside their typical maize to protect the corn from variable temperatures, frost, etc. C.D.R.O. also set up a weather monitoring system to help predict extreme weather events, and would send residents text messages to warn them about periods of frost, extreme heat, humidity, or drought.
 Funding for the program was cut by the Trump administration in 2017.